 "Ok Google" voice search & actions

-You can use your voice on the Google app or Chrome to do things like search, get directions, and create reminders.
-For example, say "Ok Google do I need an umbrella tomorrow" to see if there's rain in the weather forecast.
+You can use your voice to do things like search, get directions, and create reminders.
+For example, say "Ok Google, do I need an umbrella tomorrow" to see if there's rain in the weather forecast.

 Turn on voice search